Disagreements in the care of critically ill children

 Before any kind of medical intervention can be given to a baby or young child, the consent of the parents or guardians must be sought by the healthcare team (except in emergency situations where immediate steps need to be taken).
 This also applies to decisions to withdraw or withhold life-sustaining treatment.
 Parents can request a particular course of action, but there is no obligation on healthcare staff to provide treatment that they do not believe to be in the best interests of the child.
 In practice, this means healthcare staff and parents of young children and babies ideally should both agree to the care and treatment that is to be provided through a process of shared decision making.8

 If disagreements arise, there is a range of resolution interventions that can be used (see Box 1).
 However, there is a lack of evidence on the availability of different resolution interventions in UK hospitals, how often they are employed, and how effective they are in different contexts.
-Advice for paediatricians and other health professionals on the prevention, recognition, and management of conflict in paediatric practice from the Royal College of Paediatrics and Child Health will be available in 2019.

 If a disagreement cannot be resolved, hospitals must apply to the appropriate court for an independent ruling before proceeding with a course of action that the parents do not consent to.
 The laws in the UK state that, where a court is involved in making decisions about a child, the child’s welfare shall be the court’s paramount consideration.9 The United Nations Convention on the Rights of the Child says that “in all actions concerning children…the best interests of the child shall be a primary consideration”.
 The principle of best interests has become the ‘gold standard’ by which court judgements are guided.